-Lifetri Groep's ambition is to become the best provider of long-term guarantees in the Netherlands.
-Through a combination of a long-term and stable capital base with solid investment returns and a focus on giving excellent and relevant service to existing customers.
-We intend to grow this business further by acquiring portfolios of life insurance liabilities and matching portfolios of assets through M&A activities and pension buy-ins and buy-outs.
+Lifetri Groep's ambition is to become the best provider of long-term guarantees.
+Through a combination of long-term and stable capital base with solid investment returns and a focus on giving excellent and relevant service to existing customers.
+We intend to grow this business further by acquiring portfolios of life insurance liabilities and matching portfolios of assets through M&A activities or pension buy-ins and buy-outs.